tboulier/tboulier.github.io/_posts/2020-09-01-Rydberg Exciton project.md

 __Description:__

 In Copper Oxide, Rydberg states up to the principal quantum number n=25 were observed and studied.
-Few experiments aimed at coupling these states with light so as to create Rydberg polarions, a method that triggered a boom in cold atom research.
+However, few experiments aimed at coupling these states with light so as to create Rydberg polarions, a method that triggered a boom in cold atom research.
 One of the main hindrance is a large phonon-assisted scattering background due to the crystaline matrix hosting the Rydberg excitons.
 A promissing approach to sidestep this issue is a two-photon excitation, actually quite similar to the EIT approach I worked with in cold atoms.
-Using my dual expertise in exciton-polariton and atomic Rydberg states, I aim to implement a new visible + THz excitation scheme that will push our knowlegde and mastery of Rydberg exciton physics.
+Using my dual expertise on exciton-polaritons + atomic Rydberg states and the savoir-faire of the Nano-THz team at LPENS, I aim to implement a new visible + THz excitation scheme that will push our knowlegde and mastery of Rydberg exciton physics.

 __Long-term goals:__